MouriNaruto/MouriDocs/docs/24/ReadMe.md

 - Should use "nullptr" instead of "NULL" or "0" for null pointer if you are using C\+\+11 or later.
-- Should not use initializer lists for better readability and maintainability because maybe the type definition will change in the future.
+- Should not use initializer lists for better readability and maintainability because maybe the type definition sequence will change in the future.
 - Use "::" prefix for functions in the global namespace to avoid name conflicts with other namespaces if you are using C\+\+.
 - Use "this->" prefix for member functions and variables to avoid name conflicts